napari/napari/docs/naps/template.md

 This section lists the major steps required to implement the NAP.
 Where possible, it should be noted where one step is dependent on another, and which steps may be optionally omitted.
-Where it makes sense, each step should include a link related pull requests as the implementation progresses.
+Where it makes sense, each step should include a link to related pull requests as the implementation progresses.

 Any pull requests or development branches containing work on this NAP should be linked to from here.
 (A NAP does not need to be implemented in a